b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 "I, in a position of authority, have difficulty *not* sexualizing 'young women,' and it is *their fault*.
 They're becoming porn.
 This is an outward expression of my inward repression, and definitely not at all related to my 1946 high school experience."

-Alright, tell me if this is too much of a stretch: this apostolic advice is directed toward "young women," the term used to describe girls between 12 - 17 in the church's youth program, or at least this was the case when I attended.
+Alright, tell me if this is too much of a stretch: this apostolic advice is directed toward "young women," the term used to describe girls between 12 - 17 in the church's youth program&mdash;or at least this was the case when I attended.
 Once women are preparing to go to the temple to either A) get married, or B) serve a mission, they are no longer in that youth program so this apostolic guidance doesn't apply.
 Is that fair?
 How else would you justify women's garment tops having the *shoulders* covered for the sake of "modesty," but still feature a plunging neckline?
 Am *I* projecting too much here, by implying that bared shoulders are less enticing than visible cleavage?

 &nbsp;